diyefi/Puma-HowTo/doc/spin1/assembly12_ignition.md

 Using solder paste, place beads on all of the following component pads R230, R231, R232, R233, C124, U33, R228 or R229.
 /-- 337x260 img/reflow/IMG_0366.JPG "" Install ignition XOR circuitry.

+Note: Only install one, either R228 or R229 but not both!

 - **R230** *(1K&ohm;)*
 - **R231** *(1K&ohm;)*
 - **R232** *(1K&ohm;)*